plone/training/docs/voltoaddons/intro.md

 ### Roadmap

-- bootstrap a Volto project using the generator-volto Yeoman generator
+- bootstrap a Volto project using the `@plone/volto` skeleton generator
 - bootstrap a Volto add-on from scratch
 - develop a simple Volto block
 - write an action/reducer pair for network requests